 It can be frustrating as to why does my fuse panel keep blowing?
 Most cases it’s trying to tell you there is something wrong with the circuit.

-Your circuit breaker could be blowing because you are exceeding the recommend amperage for the circuit.
+Generally your fuse panel could be blowing because you are exceeding the recommended amperage for the circuit.
 Try to cut back on what you have plugged into the circuit or have an electrician install additional circuits.
 Do not under any circumstances install a larger fuse.

 Why Does My Fuse Panel Keep Blowing

 Your fuse panel could keep blowing the fuses due to age.
 Once a fuse panel gets old or to the end of its life the components do not work as well.